wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;How inadequate are words for understanding!

 **M:**&ensp;Without words, what is there to understand?
 The need for understanding arises from misunderstanding.
 What I say is true, but to you it is only a theory.
 How will you come to know that it is true?
 Listen, remember, ponder, visualise and experience.
 Also apply it in your daily life.
 Have patience with me and, above all have patience with yourself, for you are your only obstacle.
 The way leads through yourself beyond yourself.
 As long as you believe only the particular to be real, conscious and happy and reject the non-dual reälity as something imagined, an abstract concept, you will find me doling out concepts and abstractions.
-But once you have touched the real within your own being, you will find me describing what for you is the nearest and the dearest.
+But once you have touched the real within your own beïng, you will find me describing what for you is the nearest and the dearest.

 <script>
 export default {